Breast revision surgery is performed to modify a previous breast surgery such as breast augmentation or breast augmentation with a lift.

 The previous incision site is commonly used or a small incision is made on the lower edge of the areola.
 This area tends to heal extremely well and fade quickly.
 Implants are placed under the muscle and can be either saline or silicone gel depending on preference.

-During your consultation with Dr. Anton and throughout the pre-operative process, you will discuss your desired changes and outcome.
+During your consultation for breast implant revision Newport Beach plastic surgeon Dr. Anton will discuss your desired changes and outcome, this will continue throughout the pre-operative proccess.
 Prior to surgery, you will be provided with instructions and exercises to help you determine what breast size you are most comfortable with.
 This is a personal and individualized process for each patient.

 An implant exchange requires the old implant to be removed and replaced with either a silicone gel or saline-filled implant.
-For patients with implants on top of the muscle, Dr. Anton suggests placing the new implant under the muscle in the submuscular implant placement, as this reduces the risk of capsular contracture and rippling, plus offers the most natural appearance.
+For our Newport Beach breast implant revision patients with implants on top of the muscle, Dr. Anton suggests placing the new implant under the muscle in the submuscular implant placement, as this reduces the risk of capsular contracture and rippling, plus offers the most natural appearance.

 When placing the implant under the muscle or exchanging an implant that was already under the muscle, Dr. Anton creates or modifies the pocket where the implant will sit.
 If necessary, the muscle is released just below the lower breast pole in a precise manner that enhances the shape of the breast and the cleavage area.
 Existing pockets are modified to make them large enough for the implant to move freely and naturally.